subscription-manager register

 Install RHEL 7 using one of the following images:

-Register the system by following the appropriate steps in Registering, Unregistering, and Reregistering a System in the Red Hat Subscription Management document.
+Register the system by following the appropriate steps in Registering and Unregistering a System in the Red Hat Subscription Management document.
 You can also use the following command to register the system.

 # subscription-manager register